eshedortal/CI_CD_Project_Final/README.md

 ## Conclusion

-This setup automates the entire software lifecycle by integrating **GitHub Actions** for Continuous Integration (CI) and **ArgoCD** for Continuous Deployment (CD).
+This setup automates the software lifecycle by integrating **GitHub Actions** for Continuous Integration (CI) and **ArgoCD** for Continuous Deployment (CD).
 In this project, every push to the repository triggers a CI pipeline that runs tests, builds a Docker image, and pushes it to Docker Hub.
 Once the image is available, ArgoCD automatically syncs the Kubernetes deployment and updates the application with the new image.

 To demonstrate this process, a simple **Flask** application is used as the example.
 This showcases how the pipeline seamlessly handles testing, building, and deploying your application, ensuring that new changes are reflected in the production environment with minimal effort.